 SBB is playing a pioneering role in the circular economy and therefore helping to transform Switzerland into a sustainable society and economy.

 SBB is one of the largest providers of external contracts in Switzerland with an annual procurement volume of CHF 6 billion, meaning significant material and energy use.
 An analysis carried out on material flow underlines the importance of the circular economy for SBB.
-With over 76 million tonnes of material, SBB possesses one of the largest material banks in Switzerland.
-The resulting material flow has considerable impacts on the environment and the climate.
+With over 77 million tonnes of material, SBB possesses one of the largest material banks in Switzerland.
+The material flow resulting from SBB’s activities has considerable impacts on the environment and the climate.
 By achieving a circular economy, a large part of this material flow can be avoided and the resulting environmental impacts greatly reduced.
 For this reason, SBB is in the perfect position to play a leading role in the circular economy.

-Since January 2021, SBB has been running a Centre of Excellence focused on the circular economy.
-The team implements a wide range of projects, provides support for the initiation and development of circular business models and builds expertise across the Group.
-On the basis of the Group-wide material flow analysis, opportunities and potential are being systematically addressed and will be boosted in the coming years.
+Since January 2021, SBB has been running an interdivisional Centre of Excellence focused on the circular economy.
+The team implements a wide range of projects, supports the initiation and development of circular business models, develops expertise throughout the Group and, where appropriate, collaborates closely with the Waste Management Centre of Excellence and its own recycling centre.
+On the basis of the Group-wide material flow analysis, opportunities and potential will be systematically addressed, rated on an ecological and economical scale and put into action in a targeted way over the coming years.

 The use of circular business principles means that SBB can reduce its costs, secure important resources for the long term and help rail operations become more sustainable.
 The transition from the linear to the circular economy offers great potential.